 Please contact LAITS IT Manager Brad Van Schouwen for information regarding the Ricoh and KM agreements.
 He gladly will offer advice, connect you with the appropriate sales representatives, and steer you through the process of establishing a lease agreement.

 Once Ricoh or KM lease agreements are in place, LAITS also is offering to manage the administrative support for the contracts -- including meter reporting and invoice payments.
-If you currently have Ricoh or KM contracts and have not discussed them with me already, please give me a call or send me an email.
-The college is not requiring that LAITS manage your contracts, but I certainly want you to be aware of the services that LAITS is offering.
+If you currently have Ricoh or KM contracts and have not discussed them with us already, please contact us.
+The college is not requiring that LAITS manage your contracts, but we certainly want you to be aware of the services that LAITS is offering.

 Please note that both Ricoh and Konica Minolta offer lease agreements with monthly costs that include replacement toner cartridges.
 Be wary of any sales person who approaches you and attempts to convince you to purchase consumable products for leased office equipment.
 A Liberal Arts staff member recently was contacted by such a person who dishonestly represented himself.
 This is a known scam by which independent marketing agencies try to sell toner cartridges to people who do not need them.

-In short, please feel free to contact either Brad Van Schouwen or myself if you have questions or concerns about your office equipment needs or existing lease agreements.
+Please feel free to contact Brad Van Schouwen if you have questions or concerns about your office equipment needs or existing lease agreements.